Sid blood group system: Laboratory testing

 Urine is considered the optimal specimen for Sd(a) phenotyping.
 The Sd(a) antigen can be detected in urine using hemagglutination inhibition testing: anti-Sd(a) is added to the urine, followed by Sd(a) positive blood cells.
 If Sd(a) is present in the urine, it will bind the antibody and prevent the red blood cells from agglutinating.

 Anti-Sd(a) is usually composed of immunoglobulin M and is reactive at room temperature, but it also displays reactivity in the indirect antiglobulin test.
 The antibody displays a characteristic pattern of mixed-field agglutination during testing.
 Under the microscope, small, shiny clumps of red blood cells are visible, surrounded by unagglutinated cells.
 The reactivity of anti-Sd(a) is enhanced by enzyme treatment with ficin, papain, and trypsin, and the antibody is resistant to treatment with dithiothreitol.
 Guinea pig urine contains very high concentrations of Sd(a) antigen and is sometimes used to identify anti-Sd(a) antibodies by inhibition testing.

+Clinical diagnostic

+Clinical testing in patient care for Sid antigen follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Sid antigen expression on the red cell membrane.